 Day 7: Train to Paris, Depart

-This morning, return to Paris on the TGV train, admiring the views of the French countryside whizz past your window before arriving at Charles-de-Gaulle Paris Airport for your onward flight.
+This morning, return to Paris on the TGV train, admiring the views of the French countryside as they zip past your window.
+You'll arrive at Paris-Charles de Gaulle Airport in plenty of time for your onward flight.
 Bon voyage!

 More Great France Itineraries